PROFESSORRQ/MONEY-PROBLEM/README.md

 # MONEY PROBLEM
- This program will tell you which and how much type of coins you need to get the total sum of money
+ This program will tell you which and how much type of coins you need to get the total sum of money.
+ It uses predefined algoritthm that is lower_bound.